hassanireza/hassanireza/README.md

 <br/>

 The front end is a strict-TypeScript React SPA served from Vite, with a class-based domain model shared across the codebase.
-The back end is Django and Django REST Framework, structured around multi-tenant scoping (`Organization`, `Membership`) so the same codebase can serve more than one studio without a rewrite — a public read-only API for the portfolio, a write-only endpoint for inquiries, and Django admin as the only internal tool by design, no dashboard to maintain until there's a reason for one.
+The back end is Django and Django REST Framework, structured around multi-tenant scoping (`Organization`, `Membership`) so the same codebase can serve more than one studio without a rewrite, a public read-only API for the portfolio, a write-only endpoint for inquiries, and Django admin as the only internal tool by design, no dashboard to maintain until there's a reason for one.

 <div align="center">